lnkn/blog/src/pages/guilt-free-thin-mints/index.md

 ![](thinmint3.jpg)
 ![](thinmint4.jpg)

-You know you want to try these, learn how to below!
+You know you want to try these Guilt-Free Thin Mints, learn how to make them yourself below!

 ## The Recipe
 ### March 12, 2019